Arshita-k/OOPS_IN_Cplusplus/README.md

     -> Derived Class: A class that inherits some or all of its members from another class, called base class

-7. Polymorphism: (Ability to take different forms) A property by which we can send the same message to objects of several different classes, and each object can respond in a different way depending on its class.
+7. Polymorphism: (Ability to take different forms) A property by which we can send the same message to objects of several different classes, and each object can respond in a different way depending on its class.
 We can send such a message without knowing to which of the classes the objects belong.
 In C++, polymorphism is implemented by means of virtual functions and dynamic binding -> Compile Time